 JARDIN DES TUILERIES

-The French formal garden has picturesque landscaping, sculptures, and two formal ponds perfect for a relaxing break.
+Jardin des Tuileries is a French formal garden that has picturesque landscaping, sculptures, and two scenic ponds surrounded by handsome architecture.

-The gardens were designed by the architect responsible for the gardens of Versailles and it’s now a UNESCO World Heritage Site.
-It’s a great place for a morning stroll, particularly in spring.
+The gardens were designed by the architect responsible for the gardens of Versailles, and it’s now a UNESCO World Heritage Site.

 MUSÉE DE L’ORANGERIE (OPTIONAL)

-Musée de l’Orangerie is in the south-west corner of the Jardin Des Tuileries.
+Next, we went to the Musée de l’Orangerie which is in the south-west corner of the Jardin Des Tuileries.

-Our Tip — It’s an excellent gallery, but we would suggest doing either l’Orangerie or the Louvre, not both.
+Our Tip — As mentioned above, this is an excellent gallery, but if this is your first visit to Paris, we would suggest doing either l’Orangerie or the Louvre, not both.

 Book: skip-the-line tickets to the Musée de l’Orangerie.